fastruby/afip_bill/README.md

 AfipBill.configuration[:sale_point] = "0001"
 ```

-Also, one of the main things that you need to have, is a json for each of your bills.
-It must contains at least all this attributes:
+Also, one of the main things that you need to have, is a JSON for each of your bills.
+It must contain at least these attributes:

 ```ruby
 json_bill = {